Rohland/barky/README.md

             message: "CPU is too high: {{avg}}%"
       - empty: "expected at least one result, got none" # only fires if configured
 ```

+**Tokens**

+Tokens for Sumo Logic are referred to by name.
+The tool will expect an environment variable with the relevant token name.
+To avoid rate limits, Barky has built in sequencing to manage concurrent requests to Sumo Logic.
+In addition, its possible
+to configure a number of different tokens and have these rotated in a round-robin fashion.
+To do this simply define
+additional tokens with the convention `token-1`, `token-2` etc. For example, for a given token called `my-sumo-token`,
+you could define an additional token called `my-sumo-token-1`, `my-sumo-token-2` etc.

 ##### MySQL Configuration